The counting of votes, known as the scrutiny, begins at 6pm on election day.

 The first preference results for each candidate are phoned through to the electorate's Divisional Returning Officer (DRO), along with the number of informal ballot papers.
 The figures are then data entered and transmitted to the Virtual Tally Room (VTR) on the AEC website and provided to media outlets through a media feed system.
 Constant updates occur over election night through the VTR, every time new information is entered.

-Following the first preference count, polling officials conduct a two-candidate-preferred (TCP) count – a distribution of ballot papers to two selected candidates.
-This result is then phoned through to the DRO.
+Following the first preference count on election night, polling officials conduct an indicative two-candidate-preferred (TCP) count – a distribution of ballot papers to two selected candidates.

 The two selected candidates are those expected to receive the most first preference votes.
-The TCP count is conducted to give an early indication of who is most likely to win each seat, as this is not always clear from first preferences.
-The VTR also provides TCP information as soon as it is entered into the AEC system.
+The TCP count is conducted to give an early indication of who is most likely to win each seat, as this is not always clear from first preferences unless a candidate clearly receives more than fifty percent of the formal first preference votes cast.
+The first preference and TCP counts are published on the VTR progressively.

-The AEC selects the two candidates for the TCP count based on a number of factors including historical voting patterns in previous elections.
-The names of the two candidates are kept confidential until the close of the poll.
-The ballot papers for all other candidates are examined to see which of the two selected candidates the voter has put ahead in their preferences.
+The AEC selects the two candidates for the TCP count based on a number of factors in the relevant seat including the previous election results and voting patterns.
+The names of the two candidates are kept confidential by the AEC until the close of the poll in order to remove any suggestion that the AEC is in any sense being predictive.
+During the count the ballot papers for all other candidates are examined to see which of the two selected candidates the voter has put ahead in their preferences.
 The ballot papers are then sorted to the candidate who has the highest preference number.
 This process ends up with all ballot papers being allocated to one or other of the two selected candidates to give a TCP count result.

 Following the House of Representatives count, polling officials open and empty the Senate ballot boxes.
 The ballot papers are sorted into those which are formal above-the-line or below-the-line and those which are informal.